Note: The links below will

 Orbital Maneuvering System engines to circularize their orbit.

-19 May - 6:20AM EDT - !
-A beautiful sunrise
+19 May - 6:20AM EDT - Atlantis is in

 and all systems are performing as expected.

-19 May - Shuttle today.
+19 May - Launch Day!
+Shuttle Atlantis is set to fly at 6:12AM EDT today.

-Latest status ;
+Latest KSC status here;

 Check back with us for launch coverage and mission analysis!